17 Hidden Costs of Moving Nobody Really Talks About

 You’ll maximize your rewards, and you could earn a free flight or cash back, depending on the card you use.

-It’s the silver lining of an expensive necessity, especially if you use the extra cash back to help pay your mortgage on your new home.
+It’s the silver lining of an expensive necessity, especially if you use the extra cash to help pay your mortgage on your new home.

 Want to learn how to make an extra $200?